Agoric/documentation/main/zoe/api/zoe.md

 - Returns `{Issuer}`

 Zoe has a single `invitationIssuer` for its entire lifetime.
-By having a reference to Zoe, a user can get the `invitationIssuer` and validate any `invitation` they receive from someone else by calling `E(invitationIssuer).claim()` with the untrusted invitation as the argument.
+By having a reference to Zoe, a user can get the `invitationIssuer`.
+This lets them claim any invitation they receive from someone else by calling `E(invitationIssuer).claim()` with the untrusted invitation as the argument.
+During the claiming process, the `invitationIssuer` validates the invitation.

 The `mint` associated with the `invitationIssuer` creates `invitations` in the form of ERTP `payments` that represent the right to interact with